SWSVY

 Details

-The scheme "Shahari Waqf Sampatti Vikas Yojana" has been implemented by the Central Waqf Council since 1974-75, with annual grant-in-aid provided by the Ministry of Minority Affairs, Government of India.
-The scheme aims to augment the resources of Waqf institutions and enhance the realization of their objectives.
+The scheme “Shahari Waqf Sampatti Vikas Yojana,” implemented by the Central Waqf Council since 1974–75 with financial support from the Ministry of Minority Affairs, Government of India, aims to strengthen the financial position of Waqf institutions and Boards by augmenting their resources.
+It focuses on protecting vacant Waqf properties from encroachment and developing economically viable projects on such lands to generate sustainable income and expand welfare activities.

 Benefits